Mutations

 groupId | Long! | Yes | The manifest group's database ID |

-Returns: OperationResponse (includes count — number of manifests triggered)
+Returns: OperationResponse (includes count, the number of manifests triggered)

 cancelGroup